Monk MCP Is Enabled Automatically

-Each agent needs one more step on its side to trust the Monk MCP server.
+The MCP server is running, but each agent needs one more step on its side to trust it.
 Follow the guide for your agent:VS Code / GitHub Copilot

 Enable Monk tools in Copilot chat